clydedacruz/obc-docs/protocol-spec.md

 A protocol achieving the above two goals should not be designed and implemented from scratch, and should reuse existing PBFT implementation, lowering code complexity and simplifying reasoning about a new consensus protocol.
 To this end, inspired by [6], Sieve is designed using a modular approach, reusing the core PBFT component of `obcpbft`.

-Although the details of Sieve will appear elsewhere, we briefly outline some design and implementation aspects below.
+Although the details of Sieve will appear elsewhere [7], we briefly outline some design and implementation aspects below.

 In a nutshell, Sieve requires replicas to deterministically agree on the output of the execution of a request.
 If the request was deterministic in the first place, all correct replicas will have obtained the same output, and they can agree on this very result.
 However, if a request happens to produce divergent outputs at correct replicas, Sieve may  detect this divergent condition, and the replicas will agree to discard the result of the request, thereby retaining determinism.